 Luanda’s reputation as a dangerous city is overstated.
 With about two firearms-related murders every day it is certainly not up there with Johannesburg or Nairobi, but it is much more dangerous than London, Lisbon or Paris.
 Once you get outside the capital city, you are looking at quite a safe country to visit.

 A high proportion of the population owns a gun – a hangover from the civil war when the government armed the population of Luanda to help protect the city.
-A significant risk to visitors is mugging.
+A significant risk to visitors’ safety in Angola is mugging.
 You can reduce the risks to yourself by never walking anywhere at night; some embassies recommend you do not walk alone during the day.

 Dressing down and keeping a low profile is always a good idea when travelling.
 Carrying valuables such as a laptop, camera or briefcase is an open invitation to trouble.
 Mobile phones are highly coveted and one of the main reasons for street crime.
 Never use a mobile phone on the street.
 Instead, switch it to silent/vibrate and return the call when safe to do so.
 Savvy travellers carry a second wallet with US$20 and an expired credit card or two which can be handed over to muggers.

 Walking between the bars on the Ilha is not a good idea.
 Only walk or jog on the Marginal in the dark in the company of others, and at busy times.
 If you wander off into the poorer neighbourhoods you will attract unwelcome attention and are in any case very likely to get lost.
 As there are few taxis to help you find your way out, going there in the first place is a bad idea.